ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

-	If you have Ansible 2.9 or older installed, you need to use ``pip uninstall ansible`` first to remove older versions of Ansible before re-installing it.
-Similarly, if you have installed Ansible 3, or ``ansible-base`` on its own, you need to use ``pip uninstall ansible-base`` before upgrading Ansible.
+	If you have Ansible 2.9 or older installed or Ansible 3, see :ref:`pip_upgrade`.

 Once ``pip`` is installed, you can install Ansible [1]_::